Dart-Code/Website/_docs/refactorings-and-code-fixes.md

 - `refactor.convert.toMapLiteral` - Convert to map literal
 - `refactor.convert.toMultilineString` - Convert to multiline string
 - `refactor.convert.toNullAware` - Convert to use '?.'
+- `refactor.convert.toPrimaryConstructor` - Convert to a primary constructor
+- `refactor.convert.toSecondaryConstructor` - Convert to a secondary constructor
 - `refactor.convert.toSetLiteral` - Convert to set literal
 - `refactor.convert.toSingleQuotedString` - Convert to single quoted string
 - `refactor.convert.toSpread` - Convert to a spread